Natural number: Order

-In this section, juxtaposed variables such as ab indicate the product a × b, and the standard order of operations is assumed.

 A total order on the natural numbers is defined by letting a ≤ b if and only if there exists another natural number c where a + c = b.
-This order is compatible with the arithmetical operations in the following sense: if a, b and c are natural numbers and a ≤ b, then a + c ≤ b + c and ac ≤ bc.
+This order is compatible with the arithmetical operations in the following sense: if a, b and c are natural numbers and a ≤ b, then a + c ≤ b + c and a × c ≤ b × c.

 An important property of the natural numbers is that they are well-ordered: every non-empty set of natural numbers has a least element.
 The rank among well-ordered sets is expressed by an ordinal number; for the natural numbers, this is denoted as ω (omega).